emy-lee/node-example/README.md

 # ENGLISH

-This repository is used for the test program by candidates for the open position of "developer full stack" at Kopjra Srl.

-The total estimated time to complete the test is about 4 hours.

-# Common guidelines and delivery methods

-It 'been given a dummy application in Node.js on Express 4, no front-end, which responds only to the `GET / hello`.
-Please extend the application, following the guidelines indicated in the year specific.
-The solution will also perform input validation (both front-end and back-end) and contain the test classes.
-There is no set deadline for delivery.

-1. Perform a fork of this repository;
-1. Perform the exercise by following the description and deliveries indicated;
-1. If you have any questions, please open un'issue the repository itself;
-1. At the end of the changes make a Pull Request.

 # General description

 The purpose of the application is to create a simple application that allows the sale of a single financial instrument.